oduameh/node-course/docs/Instructions/firewall-logging.md

 sudo apt install -y prometheus-node-exporter
 ```

-This automatically starts the service, allowing the configured **Prometheus** server to scrape the server as an endpoint.
+This automatically starts the service, allowing the configured **Prometheus** server to collect the server as an endpoint.
 Node stats should now appear on the **Grafana** dashboard.